lostintangent/gistpad/README.md

 - `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.

+- `GistPad > Playground: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
+Can be set to one of the following values:

+  - `html` _(default)_: Will result in an `index.html` file being created whenever you create a new web playground.
+  - `pug`: Will result in an `index.pug` file being created whenever you create a new web playground.

 - `GistPad > Playground: Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
 Can be set to one of the following values:

   - `javascript` _(default)_: Will result in an `script.js` file being created whenever you create a new web playground.
   - `javascriptreact`: Will result in an `script.jsx` file being created whenever you create a new web playground.
   - `typescript`: Will result in an `script.ts` file being created whenever you create a new web playground.
   - `typescriptreact`: Will result in an `script.tsx` file being created whenever you create a new web playground.

+- `GistPad > Playground: Stylesheet Language` - Specifies the default stylesheet language to use when creating new web playgrounds.
+Can be set to one of the following values:

+  - `css` _(default)_: Will result in an `style.css` file being created whenever you create a new web playground.
+  - `scss`: Will result in an `style.scss` file being created whenever you create a new web playground.

 - `GistPad > Playground: Show Console` - Specifies whether to always show the console when opening a playground.